Her third solo album ‘Where Else…’ sees a development of the more conventional musical template showcased on 2012’s ‘The Lost Are Found’.

 None more so than with the superb lead single ‘Nevermind’.
 It could be considered a response to ‘Stay With Me’ from OMD’s ‘English Electric’.
 But whereas ‘Stay With Me’ was a cry for reconciliation, ‘Nevermind’ accepts the end of the road and optimistically moves on.
 Musically, while there is a six string dominating, a wonderfully whirring synth solo makes an unexpected appearance.

-‘I Lay All Night’ is another departure with its Hammond organ textures and continues the inherent moodiness of the album.
-The short NICK DRAKE cover ‘Day Is Done’ recalls ‘The Road To Happiness’ from ‘The Lost Are Found’; the latter’s writer Stephen Duffy is a big Drake fan so this in a way completes the spiritual connection.
+The short Nick Drake cover ‘Day Is Done’ recalls ‘The Road To Happiness’ from ‘The Lost Are Found’; the latter’s writer Stephen Duffy is a big Drake fan so this in a way completes the spiritual connection.

 ‘Walk Right In’ brings in a Chamber orchestra and is very English, laced with harpsichord runs and psychedelic overtones plus affectionate mentions of “tea, toast and jam”.